As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Presence of Holes in Intrusive Rocks

-Intrusive rocks can have both simultaneous holes, which formed during magma or lava solidification, and secondary holes if rock massive are subjected to saltwater, wave abrasion, or living organisms activity.
+Intrusive rocks can have both simultaneous holes, which form during magma or lava solidification, and secondary holes if rock massive are subjected to saltwater, wave abrasion, or living organisms activity.

 Holes in intrusive rocks are not so common, as they usually solidify slowly and deep beneath the earth under high-pressure conditions.
 However, sometimes there are some kind of holes in pegmatites.
 These holes are called miarolitic cavities and are usually the source of fine crystals and gemstones.